 Step 8: Move it underneath the other cloud.

 Step 9: Hide the stroke color of the cloud if you don’t want the cloud outline.

 If you want to see the obvious result, you can add a sky background, you can leave the full shape cloud in white, and slightly adjust the bottom part.

 Like the shadow color?
 Feel free to use the same.
 It’s #E8E6E6.

-Tip: If you want to make more complex clouds, simply duplicate more circles at Step 2.
+Tip: If you want to make more complex clouds, simply duplicate more circles in Step 2.

-Step 1: Select the Paintbrush Tool (B) or Pencil Tool (N) from the toolbar.
+Step 1: Select the Paintbrush Tool (keyboard shortcut B) or Pencil Tool (keyboard shortcut N) from the toolbar.

 Step 2: Draw on the artboard as you would on paper.
 For example, I used the Paintbrush Tool to draw this cloud.